 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, the Ontario Teachers' Pension Plan (OTPP) reported total carbon emissions of approximately 12,887,000 kg CO2e.
-This figure includes Scope 1 emissions of about 537,000 kg CO2e, Scope 2 emissions of approximately 520,000 kg CO2e, and significant Scope 3 emissions totalling around 11,830,000 kg CO2e, primarily from business travel (about 11,819,000 kg CO2e).
-Comparatively, in 2023, OTPP's total emissions were about 8,944,000 kg CO2e, with Scope 1 at approximately 405,000 kg CO2e, Scope 2 at around 290,000 kg CO2e, and Scope 3 emissions reaching about 8,249,000 kg CO2e.
-This indicates a notable increase in emissions from 2023 to 2024.
+This figure includes Scope 1 emissions of about 537,000 kg CO2e, primarily from stationary combustion, and Scope 2 emissions of around 520,000 kg CO2e, mainly from purchased electricity.
+The majority of their emissions, approximately 11,830,000 kg CO2e, fall under Scope 3, predominantly from business travel.
+Comparatively, in 2023, OTPP's total emissions were about 8,944,000 kg CO2e, with Scope 1 at 405,000 kg CO2e, Scope 2 at 290,000 kg CO2e, and Scope 3 at 8,249,000 kg CO2e.
+This indicates a significant increase in emissions year-on-year, particularly in Scope 3.
 OTPP has set ambitious climate commitments, aiming for two-thirds of its portfolio's carbon emissions to be covered by credible, science-based net-zero plans by 2025, and 90% by 2030.
-Additionally, the organisation has a long-term goal of achieving net-zero emissions from its investment activities by 2050.
+Additionally, they have a long-term goal of achieving net-zero emissions from investment activities by 2050.
 Interim targets include a 45% reduction in portfolio carbon emissions intensity by 2025 and a 67% reduction by 2030, using 2019 as the baseline year.
-These commitments reflect OTPP's proactive approach to addressing climate change and reducing its carbon footprint across all scopes of emissions.
+These commitments reflect OTPP's proactive approach to addressing climate change and aligning with global sustainability standards.

 Access structured emissions data, company-specific emission factors, and source documents